Zelalem1222/Crypto-trarcker/README.md

 [![](https://img.shields.io/badge/Microverse-Zelalem%20Fissha-blueviolet)](https://github.com/Zelalem1222)
 # Crryptocurrency Tracker

->In this Project, I worked with the real live data from the Sport API.
+>In this Project, I worked with the real live data from the Crypto API.
 It displayes a list of different cryptocurrencies and also it showes a detailed information about each coin.